kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Nothing will work unless you do. - Maya Angelou
+    ## The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt